13o-bbr-bbq/machine_learning_security/Recommender/README.md

 ## PyRecommender: recommends inspection strings for you.

 It recommends inspection strings of web apps for vulnerability assessment.
-In the current version, it only supports reflective XSS.
+Now, PyRecommender is beta version, it only supports reflective XSS.
 ex) "></iframe><script>alert();</script>, onmousemove=alert``;

 [more info](http://www.mbsd.jp/blog/takaesu_index.html)